Graphic Design Study Abroad: London/Amsterdam

-Assistant Professor of Graphic Design Alex Braidwood & Associate Professor of Graphic Design Paula Curran will lead a three-week study tour of multiple European countries in Summer 2017.
+Associate Professor of Graphic Design Paul Bruski & Assistant Professor of Graphic Design Maurice Meilleur will lead a three-week study tour of multiple European countries in Summer 2024.
 While this seminar course is primarily a study of graphic design, it is also a study of visual culture, as observed in the art, architecture and design of each city and site.
-Through a range of design studio visits and museums, students will be exposed to the variations in philosophy and methods of European design firms.
+Through a range of visits to design studios, museums, and workshops, students will be exposed to the variations in philosophy and methods of European design firms.
 In addition to the office visits, students will study art and design in museums and historical site and conduct site-specific design research as well as observation and documentation of visual culture in a range of public spaces.

 Students receive 3 undergraduate or graduate credits; BFA students can use this to waive the internship requirement.

 Students must register for ARTGR 495 section EN in Summer 2024.

 Tentative 2024 Itinerary (Paul R Bruski & Maurice Meilleur )

 May 13: Paul arrives to orient to city, neighborhood

 May 14: Students arrive individually to London, check in at YHA London Central (104 Bolsover

 Street, City of Westminster, London, W1W 5NU) by noon.
 London orientation walk/Tube ride